pengzedong/Flash-Workflows/README.md

 Create a folder for your workflows at the level of specific simulation directory

-- Add parfiles, performance logs, Maplefiles, Dockerfiles, API keys, and provide a README on your organization structure
+- Add parfiles, Maplefiles, Dockerfiles, API keys, and provide a README for individual simulations